aquasecurity/trivy-operator/docs/tutorials/private-registries.md

 If there are no ImagePullSecret on pod or Service Account level (for example, valid credentials are placed in container runtime configuration) you can add them in Trivy-Operator configuration.

-It's very similar to `Second Option`.
+It's very similar to the `Second Option`.
 First of all you need to create a secret.
 To do it, we first need an access token to our private registry.
 For GitHub private registries, you can create a new access token under the [following link.](https://github.com/settings/tokens/new) In comparison, the official Kubernetes documentation shows how to create the [ImagePullSecret for the DockerHub.](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

 Next, we will base64 encode the access token: